scubamuc/bash-scripts/README.md

 I'm not a developer and any real developer would probably laugh at my scripts calling me an amateur.
 While this is absolutely true, I understand what I'm doing and my scripts do what I expect them to do.

-So use the scripts at own risk.
-Adapt them to your needs if you like.
+So use the scripts **at own risk**.
+Adapt them to your needs if you like, but be careful and double check!

 Notice how almost every line is commented?
 That's because I like to know what is happening and if I don't write it down I'm bound to forget!